 The marketing of the natural gas, NGLs and oil of our producer customers is substantially dependent upon the existence of adequate markets for their products.
 In response to the COVID-19 pandemic, governments tried to slow the spread of the virus by imposing social distancing guidelines, travel restrictions and stay-at-home orders, which caused a significant decrease in the demand for oil, natural gas and NGLs.
 The imbalance between the supply of and demand for these products, as well as the uncertainty around the extent and timing of an economic recovery, caused extreme market volatility and a substantial adverse effect on commodity prices.
-As vaccines have become widely available, social distancing guidelines, travel restrictions and stay-athome orders have eased, activity in the global economy has increased and demand for oil, natural gas and NGLs, and related commodity pricing, has improved.
+As vaccines became widely available, social distancing guidelines, travel restrictions and stay-at-home orders eased, activity in the global economy increased and demand for oil, natural gas and NGLs, and related commodity pricing, improved.
 The extent to which the pandemic will impact our business results and operations remains uncertain in light of the rapidly evolving environment, duration and severity of the spread of the virus, and emerging variants, effectiveness of the vaccine and booster shots, public acceptance of safety protocols, and government measures, including vaccine mandates, designed to slow and contain the spread of COVID-19, among others.
-Also as a result of this imbalance, the industry has experienced and may experience in the future storage capacity constraints with respect to oil and certain NGL products.
+Also, as a result of this imbalance, the industry has experienced and may experience in the future storage capacity constraints with respect to oil and certain NGL products.
 If Antero Resources or any of our other customers are unable to sell their production or enter into additional storage arrangements on commercially reasonable terms or at all, they may be forced to temporarily shut-in a portion of their production or delay or discontinue drilling and completion plans and commercial production.
 Although Antero Resources has not been required to temporarily shut-in a portion of its production, it may do so in the future.
 Production curtailments or shut-ins by our producer customers will reduce volumes flowing through our gathering and processing system.
 In addition, if our customers delay or discontinue drilling or completion activities, it will reduce the volumes of water that we handle.
 A material reduction in volumes on our systems could adversely affect our business, revenue and cash flows and could adversely affect our ability to return capital to our stockholders through dividends and/or repurchases of shares of AM common stock.

-The gathering and compression agreement includes minimum volume commitments only under certain circumstances.
+Our gathering and compression agreements include minimum volume commitments only under certain circumstances.

-The gathering and compression agreement includes minimum volume commitments only on new high pressure pipelines and compressor stations constructed subsequent to November 2014 at Antero Resources' request.
-The high pressure pipelines and compressor stations that existed prior to November 2014 are not supported by minimum volume commitments from Antero Resources.
-There are no minimum volume commitments on the low pressure pipelines or water distribution pipelines.
-Any decrease in the current levels of throughput on our gathering, compression and water distribution systems could reduce our revenue and cash flows.
+Our gathering and compression agreements include minimum volume commitments only on new high pressure pipelines and/or compressor stations, as applicable, constructed at Antero Resources' request.
+There are no minimum volume commitments on the low pressure pipelines or fresh water delivery pipelines.
+Any decrease in the current levels of throughput on our gathering, compression and fresh water delivery systems could reduce our revenue and cash flows.